uebayasi/polylabel/README.md

-# polylabel - Haskell PolyLabel implementation
+# polylabel - A Haskell implementation of PolyLabel

 See [1] about PolyLabel.